conterra/mapapps-4-developers/README.md

 ### Start coding

-For detailed documentation on how to develop for map.apps go to the [conterra Developer Network](https://developernetwork.conterra.de/de/documentation/mapapps/development-guide) (registration required).
+For detailed documentation on how to develop for map.apps see the [Developer's Guide](https://docs.conterra.de/en/mapapps/latest/developersguide/getting-started.html).

 ### Make your code production ready